mpcnat/NetlifySetupNpm/README.md

 │   │   [Everything Else]
 │   │
 ```
-To use npm install, we need to be in the correct directory (in our case, rowe/dashboard).
+To use npm install, we need to be in the same directory as package.json (in our case, rowe/dashboard).

 So in addition to running the package.json build script, we need to change directory.
 Our command was as follows, but this will need to be changed as per your own file structure:

 ![Build Command](https://github.com/GregCMills/NetlifySetupNpm/raw/master/images/build.png)